alexsohn1126/japan_power_and_mortality/README.md

 ## Overview

-This repository includes the replication study done on a study about Japan's power saving policies and their effect on mortality rate, especially on extremely hot days.
+This repository includes the replication study done on a study about Japan's power saving policies and their effect on mortality rate, especially on extremely hot days by Guojun He and Takanao Tanaka.
+The link to the paper is: [https://doi.org/10.1257/app.20200505](https://doi.org/10.1257/app.20200505).

+## Replication
+A minimum SSRP replication of 3 graphs that were in the original paper was done with R, and is located within `scripts/99-replicate_paper.R`.

 ## File Structure